Breast screening with Mammography

 If you have not been sedated, no recovery period is necessary.
 You may resume your usual activities and normal diet immediately after the exam.
 A few patients experience side effects from the contrast material, including nausea and local pain.
 Very rarely, patients are allergic to the contrast material and experience hives, itchy eyes or other reactions.

-If you experience allergic symptoms, a radiologist or other physician will be available for immediate assistance.
+If you experience allergic symptoms, a radiologist or other doctor will be available for immediate assistance.

 A radiologist, a doctor trained to supervise and interpret radiology exams, will analyze the images.
-The radiologist will send a signed report to your primary care or referring physician, who will share the results with you.
+The radiologist will send a signed report to your doctor, who will share the results with you.

 Follow-up exams may be needed.
 If so, your doctor will explain why.
 Sometimes a follow-up exam is done because a potential abnormality needs further evaluation with additional views or a special imaging technique.
 A follow-up exam may also be done to see if there has been any change in an abnormality overtime.
 Follow-up exams are sometimes the best way to see if treatment is working or if an abnormality is stable or has changed.